vcmerritt/Samba/Readme_AD_DC01.md

 ```

-## Set passwords on administrative accounts
+## Set passwords on real, and honeypot administrative accounts
 ``` bash

 #Replace "ANewP@ssw0rd" in the command below with a unique and very difficult password for the honeypot administrator account